rubillos/RV-Bridge/README.md

 ![Penguin Express](/images/Penguin_Express.jpg)

-In addition to a bunch of 3D printed upgrades (we travel with a Prusa MK3S on board) I've done some arduino powered electronics work: a water valve for a reverse osmosis water filter with an LCD control panel, a GPS based clock for the bedroom that knows the exact timezone boundaries so it never needs to be set, and a gps based altimeter and tire pressure monitor with a 7" color display for the dash.
+In addition to a bunch of 3D printed upgrades (we travel with a Prusa MK3S on board), I've done some arduino powered electronics work: a water valve for a reverse osmosis water filter with an LCD control panel, a GPS based clock for the bedroom that knows the exact timezone boundaries so it never needs to be set, and a gps based altimeter and tire pressure monitor with a 7" color display for the dash.

 The RV's lights, fans, and climate are all controlled through a [Firefly Integrations](https://fireflyint.com) [Vegatouch Spectrum](https://www.vegatouch.com) multiplex system.
 A 10" LCD panel is used to control everything, in addition to wireless keypads around the RV.
 There is also a bluetooth module that connects to an iOS app for controlling via an iPhone.